Sixth Sunday in Ordinary Time, Year A

 Reflect, today, upon Jesus’ words and listen to what He is saying to you through them.
 Jesus wills it.
 Do you?
 And if you do, are you willing to turn to Him and ask Him to act?
 Are you willing to ask for and receive His will?

-Lord, I do will it, I do.
+Divine Healer, I do will it, I do.
 I acknowledge Your divine will in my life.
 But sometimes my will is weak and insufficient.
 Help me to deepen my resolve to daily turn to You, the Divine Healer, so that I may encounter Your healing power.
 Help me to be open to whatever Your will includes for my life.
 Help me to be ready and willing to accept Your action in my life.
-Jesus, trust in You.
+Jesus, I do trust in You.

 It Takes a Lot of Faith!